It is a medicine indicated for the symptomatic relief of gastric disorders.

 If you experience any other symptoms that you think may be due to the capsules, speak to your doctor or pharmacist for further advice.

-Pepsamar alone or in combination with other medications is used to treat heartburn, upset stomach, peptic ulcer and related pain, gastroesophageal reflux disease (GERD).
+Pepsamar alone or other medications treat heartburn, upset stomach, peptic ulcer and related pain, and gastroesophageal reflux disease (GERD).

 It is also used in patients with kidney problems to reduce phosphate levels.
 Some health conditions can make you more susceptible to drug side effects.